News of Interest.TV

 The totalitarian Communist Sandinista FSLN government that took over Nicaragua had direction and support from Castro’s Cuba, and shortly after taking power they massacred and imprisoned thousands of innocent people, implemented bans on free speech, and took land and property of the people of Nicaragua to be “redistributed.”
 Today Nicaragua is the second poorest country in the Western Hemisphere after Haiti.

-Excerpts from Chapter 1: The Tragedy of ‘72 — Earthquake
+Excerpts from Chapter 1: The Tragedy of ‘72 — Earthquake (link)

 This chapter describes Anastasio Somoza’s efforts while being in charge of the relief and reconstruction efforts for the city of Managua after it was destroyed by a devastating earthquake in 1972.
 It is explained how his efforts were able to effectively manage the situation and head off potential ensuing chaos, despite efforts of corrupt political opposition including people associated with the U.S. government who attempted to use the disaster to slander and disempower Somoza’s efforts.